Intercollegiate sports team champions: Fencing, Women-only

 NIWFA title competition was held in addition to the AIAW championship from 1980 to 1982 and the NCAA women's championship from 1982 to 1989.
-Starting in 1990, the NCAA has sponsored a combined men's and women's team championship, declaring one overall combined champion.
+Starting in 1990, the NCAA combined its men's and women's team championships, declaring one overall annual champion.
+Starting in 2026, the NCAA again conducts a separate women’s fencing championship.
 NIWFA membership in 2018 consisted of 20 schools.
 There were 41 schools with women's varsity programs in all divisions of the NCAA, as of 9/1/09.
 Most, if not all, NIWFA member schools are members of the NCAA.